w-wieczorek/ConsoleCSI/README.md

 ## Documentation

-To run the genetic algorithm use the `runGA` function (from the `GA` module) that takes a set of parameters as an argument.
-The set is the type of `GAParams` and contains parameters values for the genetic algoritm as well as the configuration for an induced grammar.
-The function returns the best found grammar as well as the best score (see the example above).
+To run the genetic algorithm, use the `runGA` function (from the `GA` module) that takes a set of parameters as an argument.
+The set is the type of `GAParams` and contains parameters values for the genetic algorithm and the configuration for an induced grammar.
+The function returns the best-found grammar as well as the best score (see the example above).

 ```fsharp
 type GAParams = {